Shashivardhan2023/typescript-complete-dev-guide/notes.md

 - interfaces:
 - new type with its own methods, properties, etc.
 - an object needs to have all properties of an interface but can have additional properties

+- classes:
+- blueprint to objects with fields and methods
+- inheritance supported
+- Instance Method Modifiers
+  - public: any method can call
+  - private: only methods of this class can call
+  - protected: only methods of this class and child classes can call
+-